Function & Purpose of the Bouvier

 The Bouvier is primarily a ‘drover’ in herding style versus a ‘gathering’ dog.
 Some may have a clear preference for one style or another, but most have the ability to do whichever the situation calls for.

 The Bouvier is generally a free-moving dog, who runs fast and close in first encounters with stock.
 Deliberate training teaches slower pace and distance in the approach.
 He exhibits strong body language even body-blocking, anticipating movement with ‘heading off’ and an ability to focus and concentrate in controlling his charges through intimidation.
 He moves with confidence and a bold, steady, stable calmness.
 His upright carriage and self-assuredness contribute to the overall sense of power the dog conveys.

 An understanding of the Bouvier’s herding characteristics gives insight into his behavior and interactions in social situations and with other animals.
 Although an intelligent, independent (and remember, sometimes stubborn) thinker capable of evaluating a situation and making up his own mind, the Bouvier is readily responsive to appropriate control — looking to his owner or handler for cues.
 He is sensitive to both his ‘person’s’ feelings and to the demands of a situation.

 Owning a Bouvier like many a dog requires patience, a commitment to coat grooming and a desire to have a loyal companion that follows you around the house keeping a watchful eye on his family.

 Questions or feedback?
-Send Marilyn (webmaster) an e-mail at email@example.com.
+Send the Website Committee an e-mail at email@example.com

 All photos, illustrations, charts, articles or content may not be reproduced without the express permission of the ABdFC and the photographer.